DogFoxX/date-changer/README.md

 Who knows?
 This application might be applicable with other Games/Programs.

 ## Report an issue
-For issue reporting, open a new issue on my GitHub.
+For issue reporting, open a new issue.
 Copy the log for reference.